Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns/cleaner.md

 `--no-keep`: Changes the default keep value to false

-`--quick-clean`: Looks through all DNS records for ones that are numeric values and sets those to false.
+`--quick-clean`: Looks through all DNS records for ones that are numeric values and sets those to be removed.

 ???+ note
     Using `--no-keep` with `--quick-clean` is not supported.